google/coding-with-chrome/README.md

 ## Contributing

+Contributing to Coding with Chrome is subject to the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file, which, in brief, requires that contributors sign the [Individual Contributor License Agreement (CLA)][2].

 ### Rebuild the app
 If you change something in the source code, you will need to re-compile it by:
 ```bash